Residual-$ZZ$-coupling suppression and fast two-qubit gate for Kerr-cat qubits based on level-degeneracy engineering

-with the parameters in Table \ref{table:parameter1}.
-For example, when $t_g=20$\,ns, $\{\Delta_{\lambda}(t)\}$ vary as in Fig.~\ref{fig:RZZ}(a,b).
-We numerically calculate the average infidelity\cite{PEDERSEN200747} of the $R_{ZZ}(-\pi/2)$ gate, $1-\bar{F}$; see green circles in Fig.~\ref{fig:RZZ}(c) and the supplementary material for the definition of $\bar{F}$.
-Although the infidelity oscillates with $t_g$, it tends to decrease with $t_{g}$ for $t\lesssim 26$~ns.
-We attribute this decrease to the mitigation of unwanted nonadiabatic transitions.
-The infidelity is less than $10^{-5}$ for $t_g=25$\,ns, and about two orders of magnitude smaller than that previously reported in Ref.~\onlinecite{Aoki2024}.
+\TA{When the decoherence can be neglected ($\kappa=0$\,Hz), the infidelity, which corresponds to green circles in Fig.~\ref{fig:RZZ}(c), tends to decrease accompanied by oscillation with $t_g$.} We attribute this decrease to the mitigation of unwanted nonadiabatic transitions.
+The infidelity is less than \TA{$10^{-3}$} for $t_g=\TA{18}$\,ns.
 We also consider a simpler control in which only Eq.~\eqref{eq:nonzero_bsc} is satisfied by tuning only $\tilde{\varphi}_{\mathrm{c}}^{\rm bias}(t)$.
-The average gate infidelity in this case corresponds to red diamonds in Fig.~\ref{fig:RZZ}(c).
-Though worse than the green circles, the infidelity is less than $10^{-4}$ for $t_g=25$\,ns.
+The infidelity in this case corresponds to red diamonds in Fig.~\ref{fig:RZZ}(c).
+Though worse than the green circles \TA{at most of the gate times}, the infidelity is \TA{also} less than \TA{$10^{-3}$} for $t_g=\TA{18}$\,ns. \TA{When $\kappa/2\pi=4$\,kHz, the infidelities of both controls are almost identical.
+The infidelity is approximately $10^{-2}$ for $14$\,ns$\leq t_g\leq24$\,ns.}

 In conclusion, we have proposed a $ZZ$-coupling scheme for two Kerr-cat qubits using a tunable resonator.
 By engineering the degeneracy of the four relevant states of the two Kerr-cat qubits, we can switch on and off the $ZZ$ coupling.
-Our scheme is simpler and achieves smaller residual coupling and larger $R_{ZZ}(-\pi/2)$-gate fidelity than the scheme using two tunable resonators in Ref.~\onlinecite{Aoki2024}.
+Our scheme is simpler and achieves smaller residual coupling than the scheme using two tunable resonators in Ref.~\onlinecite{Aoki2024}.
 This is because our scheme focuses on energy levels of the whole system, while the scheme in Ref.~\onlinecite{Aoki2024} focuses on those of the effective Hamiltonian of the two resonators; thus, our scheme enables more precise control of $ZZ$ coupling.
-Our scheme can also be applied to superconducting nonlinear asymmetric inductive element (SNAIL)\cite{doi:10.1063/1.4984142}-based Kerr-cat qubits.\cite{Grimm} Integrating our scheme with surface codes for biased noise\cite{PhysRevX.9.041031,Ataides2021} will be an interesting future work.
+Our scheme can also be applied to superconducting nonlinear asymmetric inductive element (SNAIL)\cite{doi:10.1063/1.4984142}-based Kerr-cat qubits\TA{\cite{Grimm,PhysRevX.14.041049,2024arXiv241104442Q} with modification of the Hamiltonian}.
+Integrating our scheme with surface codes for biased noise\cite{PhysRevX.9.041031,Ataides2021} will be an interesting future work.